wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data_API.md

 **Parameters**
 ``string namespaceId``
-default or diagnostics
+The namespace; either default or diagnostics.

 ``string streamId``
-The stream identifier
+The stream identifier.

 ``string startIndex``
-The start index for the intervals
+The start index for the intervals.

 ``string endIndex``
-The end index for the intervals
+The end index for the intervals.

 ``int count``
-The number of intervals requested
+The number of intervals requested.

 ``string filter``
-Optional filter expression
+Optional filter expression.

 ``string streamViewId``
-Optional stream view identifier
+Optional stream view identifier.

 **Response**
 The response includes a status code and a response body containing a serialized collection of SdsIntervals.